 Consider pull factors that may attract students, such as:

 - Courses that meet major, minor, General Education Content Area, or language requirements

 - Interdisciplinary topics that pull in students from more than one college or department

-Review other approved Education Abroad programs–in your department, college, and across UConn–to ensure that your program does not target a similar applicant pool.
+Review other approved Experiential Global Learning programs–in your department, college, and across UConn–to ensure that your program does not target a similar applicant pool.
 Avoid countries that the U.S. Department of State or Centers for Disease Control consider risky or unsafe.
 Consider experiences and locations that facilitate your course’s Student Learning Outcomes, keep costs low, and drive student interest.